 Model 2218 Port SB#2

-Port SB#2 shall interface the INBUS port of the model 2218 to the CU via Serial Bus 2 (SB#2) of the cabinet bus.
+Port SB#2 shall interface the INBUS port of the Model 2218 to the CU via Serial Bus 2 (SB#2) of the cabinet bus.
 The SB#2 protocol and Data Link parameters to the model 2218 are unspecified and are application specific.
 INBUS provides a buffered serial interface to intelligent devices located in the Input functionality.

 Synchronous Operation

-If the CU is communicating via logical port SP3S, the model 2218 SB#2 shall communicate in HDLC format and protocol, and the hardware requirements shall match serial bus 2 (synchronous TX/RX using TxC from the CU CPU for common clocking) per ATC 5201 standard.
+If the CU is communicating via logical port SP3S, the Model 2218 SB#2 shall communicate in HDLC format and protocol, and the hardware requirements shall match serial bus 2 (synchronous TX/RX using TxC from the CU CPU for common clocking) per ATC 5201 standard.

 Asynchronous Operation

-If the CU is communicating via logical port SP3, model 2218 SB#2 shall communicate in an asynchronous START BIT / STOP BIT format and protocol per ATC 5201 standard.
+If the CU is communicating via logical port SP3, Model 2218 SB#2 shall communicate in an asynchronous START BIT / STOP BIT format and protocol per ATC 5201 standard.

 Terminal Port Operation